Aditya-Manwatkar/LiveTransMeet/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
+We would like to express our deepest gratitude to the following contributors and organizations who made this project possible:
 - **Meta AI:** For the seamless streaming pretrained model.
 - **Zegocloud:** For providing WebRTC capabilities.
 - **Hugging Face:** For cloud hosting services.
 - **Open Source Libraries:** Special thanks to the contributors of Mediapipe, OpenCV, NumPy, and Django.
+Your support and contributions have been instrumental in bringing LiveTransMeet to life.
+Thank you!
 ---

 Start collaborating globally with LiveTransMeet today! 🌍